Selena Gomez and Best Friend Taylor Swift Reunite on Stage During reputation Tour

 It was a star-studded weekend for the reputation tour as dozens of celebrities were spotted in the audience rocking out to her biggest hits.

-During Saturday night's show, Amber Rose, Wiz Khalifa, Kobe Bryant, Lena Dunham, Spencer Pratt, Heidi Montag, Julia Roberts and Rebel Wilson were just some of the stars in attendance.
+During Saturday night's show, Amber Rose, Wiz Khalifa, Kobe Bryant, Lena Dunham, Spencer Pratt, Heidi Montag, Sarah Michelle Gellar, Julia Roberts and Rebel Wilson were just some of the stars in attendance.

-As for Friday night's performance audience members including Ryan Seacrest, Viola Davis and more were able to witness Taylor's latest tour—and a special performance from Shawn Mendes.
+As for Friday night's performance, audience members including Ryan Seacrest and Viola Davis were able to witness Taylor's latest tour—and a special performance from Shawn Mendes.

 Find out when the reputation tour comes to your neighborhood by visiting Taylor's official website.